simplertasks/aics/hn/hn-google-doc.md

 ### 3. The "Google Sheet" Backend
 While Docs are great for logic, Google Sheets can act as a massive, structured backend.
 AICS can be adapted to read a copied CSV buffer from a Sheet, allowing you to build apps that analyze thousands of rows of data conversationally.

-## Conclusion

-We are entering an era where "coding" is simply "writing clearly."

-AICS proves that we don't always need complex infrastructure to build useful AI tools.
-Sometimes, all you need is a structured idea and a blank page.
-The most accessible AI platform isn't a new startup's dashboard—it’s the word processor already open in your browser tab.

 ## Flattening the Learning Curve